 The Shoe Smith Knows Running Shoes

 Come in to find the shoe that fits you.
-Our shoe expert’s can recommend shoe brands and sizes based on your length, width, arch length, and navicular arch measurement.
+Our shoe experts can recommend shoe brands and sizes based on your length, width, arch length, and navicular arch measurement.
 Not all feet are the same, and not all shoes are the same.
-Some feet need more arch support, while other’s need more width.
-On top that we also have an Aetrex foot scanner that allows for precise foot measurements allowing us to make informed decisions about what shoes are right for you and if a custom orthotic inserts would be a beneficial upgrade for feet that don’t always fit the mold of the average shoe.
+Some feet need more arch support, while others need more width.
+On top of that we also have an Aetrex foot scanner that is capable of precise foot measurements allowing us to make informed decisions about what shoes are right for you.
+Also, we can determine whether custom orthotic inserts would be a beneficial upgrade for feet that don’t always fit the mold of the average shoe.
 Why waste time randomly trying on shoes when you have the knowledge of shoe experts in your presence.

-On average you can expect 300-500 miles out of a running shoe before it starts to break down often starting from the midsole and then moving outward.
+On average you can expect 300-500 miles out of a running shoe before it starts to break down, often starting from the midsole and then moving outward.
 A minimalist shoe will wear out sooner and a shoe with high cushioning will get you more range.
-If you’re running on a marathon on pavement you might want a top of the line shoe with high cushioning, but if you’re casually running on trails you might prefer a lighter weight shoe that gets out of the way and feels more natural.
+If you’re running a marathon on pavement you might want a top of the line shoe with high cushioning, but if you’re casually running on trails you might prefer a lighter weight shoe that feels more natural.
 Long story short, here’s a guide on understanding the different types of running shoes.

-Wether you’re running on the road or the trail.
-As a lone wolf, or in a pack.
+Whether you’re running on the road or the trail, as a lone wolf or in a pack.
 Charge your fitness tracker and start running.
-And when you’re around the Frog Bridge stop by The Shoe Smith, cause runner’s love The Shoe Smith and The Shoe Smith loves them back.
+And when you’re around the Frog Bridge, stop by The Shoe Smith… ’cause runners love The Shoe Smith and The Shoe Smith loves them back.